Friends of Ngong Road

 “Count on your crew, Gotta go #1, Gotta go #2.
 Remove the phew, call Karibu Loo”.

-The number of people calling and emailing to enquire about our services and pricing rates has been increasing, and sales are improving.
+The number of people calling and emailing to enquire about our services and pricing rates have been increasing, and sales are improving.

 March 18, 2021 By Keith Leave a Comment